lam-nbt-2004/Ping-Pong-Game---Embedded-Systems/README.md

     - Points awarded when opponent misses the ball (Multiplayer)
     - Game ends when a player reaches the target score
     - Automatic transition to **GameOver screen**

-- Points awarded when opponent misses the ball
-- Game ends when a player reaches the target score
-- Automatic transition to **GameOver screen**

 ### 🔹 Game Over Screen
 - Displays winner using formatted text: